top of page

 © Gloria Jurado

-Her work has been shown in various solo and group exhibitions in Beirut, Berlin, Perugia and Montreal, and in several public sites around Tiohtià:ke/ Montreal and in the UK (Manchester, Portsmouth and Leicester).
-She has won the 3rd prize of Neukölln Art Prize, and participated in art residences in Montreal, Belfast, Beirut, Riga and Berlin and received grants from Montreal Art Council (Canada), British council (Middle east), Ettijahat independent cultures (Brussels), Akademie der Kunste (Berlin).
-She has also been a speaker in numerous artist talks and podcasts as a guest speaker addressing art making in relation to activism, outsands them “Trajectoires”; podcast series by the Montreal Museum of Fine Arts (MMFA)
+Her work has been presented in solo and group exhibitions in Beirut, Berlin, Perugia, and Tiohtià:ke/Montreal, as well as in public sites across Tiohtià:ke/Montreal and the UK (Manchester, Portsmouth, and Leicester).
+She is a recipient of the third prize of the Neukölln Art Prize, has participated in artist residencies in Montreal, Belfast, Beirut, Riga, and Berlin, and has received grants from the Montreal Arts Council (Canada), the British Council (Middle East), Ettijahat – Independent Culture (Brussels), and the Akademie der Künste (Berlin).
+She has also been a guest speaker in numerous artist talks and podcasts, including Trajectoires, a series by the Montreal Museum of Fine Arts (MMFA).

 bottom of page